davinryan/aws-associate-architect/safe-architect/A.questions-i-didnt-know.md

 Develop detailed design specifications that clarify the development tasks

-The System Architects are working with the Product Managers to prepare the Agile Release Train for Program Increment (PI) Planning.
+The System Architects are working with the Product Managers to prepare the Agile Release Train for Planning Interval (PI) Planning.
 What three activities will the Architects be working on?
 (Choose three.)You have reached the max number of allowed answers
 Team training
 ROAMing risks
 Enabler elaboration
-Program backlog elaboration
+ART backlog elaboration
 Capacity allocation percentages
 Agile project management tooling